 As mentioned in the Controls Tutorial, every control has a gear button.
 You can press this gear button to load the configuration menu.
 Each control has a unique configuration menu.

 ARC will now display the configuration menu

-Each configuration control will have many options.
-Any control that uses Servos will have a similar servo configuration interface.
-Some controls may have two or more servo configuration interfaces (usually for horizontal and vertical servo control).
+Each configuration robot skill will have many options.
+Any robot skill that uses Servos will have a similar servo configuration interface.
+Some robot skills may have two or more servo configuration interfaces (usually for horizontal and vertical servo robot skills).
 In this control, there is only one servo interface.

-Name: This is the name of the control.
+Name: This is the name of the robot skill.

 Board Index: ARC can connect 5 EZ-Bs to the ARC Software.
 This specifies which EZ-B to send the servo command to.